WebDS: An End-to-End Benchmark for Web-based Data Science: Analysis

-We design \textit{WebDS} to stay relevant and avoid saturation by (i) covering diverse domains, data types, and three difficulty tiers, (ii) running its 29 sites in Docker to guarantee exact reproducibility, (iii) offering an extensible task-creation workflow that keeps the benchmark “evergreen,” and (iv) remaining hard enough that humans still outperform the best current models, leaving ample headroom for progress.
+\paragraph{Benchmark Longevity} We also design WebDS to stay relevant and avoid saturation by (i) covering diverse domains, data types, and three difficulty tiers, (ii) implementing a dual evaluation regime, including a fixed dockerized subset enabling reproducible comparisons across models and future research even when real websites change over time, (iii) offering an extensible task-creation workflow that keeps the benchmark “evergreen,” and (iv) remaining hard enough that humans still outperform the best current models, leaving ample headroom for progress.
 See Appendix~\ref{app:longevity} for full details.